nmichellenguyen/my-react-cat-app/README.md

 Create a small form with the appropriate fields to add to the global CATS array.
 (Similar to your Todo list)

 Rocket 8: Search for cats
 Create a second input field.
-On change, filter the list of cats by the value of the textfield.
+On change, filter the list of cats by the value of the textfield.//

-//This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+//This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).//

 ## Available Scripts